Definition of gonzo in English:

 adjectiveinformal, chiefly North American

-1Relating to or denoting journalism of an exaggerated, subjective, and fictionalized style.
+1Of or associated with journalistic writing of an exaggerated, subjective, and fictionalized style.

 - His self-invented style of gonzo journalism which pushed the hack himself into the story even as it pushed any attempt at objectivity out, defined feature writing for the next few generations.